quantumomics/Beauty/README.md

 15. Beauty is a great exposure of a mind, and experienced through upgradation.

+16. Beauty is a connection of crime, but not a crime. - FBI.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.